Should I Become a Licensed Aesthetician?

 Aestheticians, also known as estheticians, are skin care professionals who provide services such as facials, waxing and skin treatments.
-You could work in a salon or spa, or you might choose to run your own business.
-During your work day, you'll probably do a lot of standing, and you'll handle chemicals used for skin treatments.
+Many aestheticians work in salons or spas, while others work for themselves or own businesses.
+Aestheticians often stand for long periods of time and handle chemicals used in skin care treatments.

-Evening and weekend work is not unusual for aestheticians.
-If you're self employed, you'll perform all of the tasks related to running a business, in addition to the time you spend with clients, so you can expect to work long hours.
+Evening and weekend work is typical for aestheticians.
+Self-employed individuals usually perform all of the tasks related to running a business and performing services for clients.
+Because of the increased responsibility this brings, self-employed aestheticians can expect to work long hours.

 |Licensure||License required in all states|